sw180283/comp110-worksheets/README.md

 ##Week 16

 With our peer reviews and lecturer feedback, I should be able to make the final edits to my tinkering projects.
 While I have struggled with the start of the course and time managment, I think that this project has improved my ability to review my peers work but also recognising mistakes in my own work.

+#Weakness

+##Time managament

+When working on projects, I struggle to manage my time proper.
+Attempting to balance my personal responsibilities with my work demands while maintaining time for myself to relax has been difficult to do.
+Finding set times to do work has improved my concentration during my work sessions and allowed for less guilty relaxation time.

+For example, I preferred to work on some projects more than others as the content was more enjoyment material to learn and so I was more confident in my research and knowledge.
+This meant that some projects were worked on less than others and so my knowledge didn't improve and my confidence was low.

+##Ability to critic others work

+It is more difficult to critic others work than your own as I'm not comfortable in marking people low or finding fault.
+It was a difficult task to do at points as I felt I didn't fully comprehend my own work, besides someone else.
+This made me feel inadeqite to mark someone elses work.

+However, when I started to mark more peoples work, I found similaries of problems that I had found and was able to provide solutions and improvements.
+I even was able to improve my own work having marking others work and discovering a new approach to a problem of layout.

+##Asking questions

+This has been a constant issue throughout the course.
+I am not confident enough to highlight my struggles and am embarrased by code.
+I have become frustrated at times as hours have been poured into projects for it to be all deleted and nothing to show for my time and effort.

+Perhaps if I had been able to ask more questions then I wouldn't have spent so many hours over simple issues.

+##Code sophistication

+This is another issue that I have struggled to improve as this appears to be an improve that can be made when the project is completed and only needs polishing.
+This perhaps could have improved the readability in my code and the layout.

+In the final weeks for my projects I'll attempt to improve my code sophistication to improve my confidence when presenting my work.